JASTdance/A_sidebar/README.md

   > This will create a .csv for the song_info table

 3. Use these commands to import the data from the newly created Data files into Postgres
+  * First login to the psql shell with same user and password as before.
+Make sure to use the soundwave database.
+Run these commands from psql:
   ```
   $ COPY related_tracks(song_id, related_song_id) FROM '{project root dir}/ten-million-related.csv' DELIMITER '|';
   $ COPY song_info(title, times_played, reposts, comments, likes, song_picture_url, artist_name, artist_followers, artist_picture_url) FROM '{project root dir}/ten-million-songs.csv' DELIMITER '|';